owg-digital/ireiat/docs/demand/faf.rst

 Handling of Other & Unknown Modes
 ---------------------------------
-Rows with Other & Unknown modes are distributed proportionally across the Truck, Rail, and Water datasets based on the relative tonnage of known modes (truck, rail, water) for each origin-destination pair.
+Origin-destination pairs with Other & Unknown modes are distributed across the Truck, Rail, and Water according to the values specified in the configuration file.
-This proportional allocation ensures that demand for unknown modes is captured according to the transportation patterns of known modes.

 County-to-County Processing
 ---------------------------